 As with the in-the-ear hearing aid styles, the BTE has a tiny microphone(s) that pick up the sound, the amplifier amplifies it, and a speaker sends this sound through the thin tube which ends in a rubber bud or “dome” inside the ear canal.
 The vents of the ITE styles were built into the body of the hearing aids themselves.
 The dome of the thin tube BTE that sits inside the ear canal has vent holes to allow air into the ear canal, this “open fitting” results in a natural open feeling for the wearer.

-The BTE can accommodate larger, size batteries and is available in rechargeable solutions.
-Modern Bluetooth connectivity to other devices including smartphones, TVs, computers, music players, and remote microphone accessories.
+The BTE can accommodate larger-sized batteries and is available in rechargeable solutions.
+Modern Bluetooth connectivity to other devices including smartphones, TVs, computers, music players, and remote microphone accessories is possible in most BTE models.
 Digital hearing aids have advanced processors that provide better sound quality and speech understanding in background noise.

 Frequently Asked Questions